attilammagyar/js80p/README.txt

 Documentation
 -------------

-See "README.html" for more information.
+Open the "README.html" file from the ZIP archive in a browser for more information.